juliahoglund/omniCADD/boar_tmp_HOWTO.md

 # 1. make it one line. gerp can do the full thing in ~100Gb ram but will benefit from chopping
 for i in {1..14} 15_17 16 18; do awk '/^>/ {printf("\n%s\n",$0);next; } { printf("%s",$0);}  END {printf("\n");}' < results/alignment/multiway/Wild_Boar_chr$i\_multiway.fa > tmp; sed '1d' -i tmp; mv tmp results/alignment/multiway/Wild_Boar_chr$i\_multiway.fa; done

+# chop each chromosome to 50 pieces
 for i in {1..14} 15_17 16 18; do python3 scripts/split_fasta.py results/alignment/multiway/Wild_Boar_chr$i\_multiway.fa 50; mv chr* results/alignment/chopped/chr$i; done

 # 1. GERP.
-# needs like 50Gb, chr1 like 121Gb - check good way to chop up
+# needs like 50Gb, chr1 like 121Gb - check good way to chop up more than done here
+# how did this work if reference not in tree?
 for i in {1..14} 15_17 16 18; do GERPplusplus/gerpcol -v -f results/alignment/multiway/Wild_Boar_chr$i\_multiway.fa -t resources/tree_43_mammals.nwk -a -e wild_boar; done

 # 2. phyloFit